philmayes/midi_maker/README.md

 ### timesig
 Format: `timesig value=3/4` or any other time signature.

+### effects
+Format: `effects voices=v1,v2... staccato=# overhang=# clip=no`

+This turns various effects on or off for the named voices.
+The `staccato` value can either be the number of ticks for which the note should be played or a decimal fraction like 0.5 meaning the note will be played for half its time.

+`overhang` takes a number of ticks or a decimal number greater than 1.0 to cause the note to play for that much longer.
+It will overlap any following note.
+For instance, an arpeggio with a large `overhang` will progressively play a chord.

+See **Discussions: Clipping** for use of the `clip` parameter.

 ## Data Formats
 These describe the format of the values supplied to commands.